security-pride/LLMDroid/README.md

 - Make sure the `config.json` file is under the root path of LLMDroid-Droidbot.

+- Make sure the `JacocoBridge.jar` file is under the root path of LLMDroid-Droidbot.

 - Enter the `LLMDroid-Droidbot` directory and run the following comand:

 ```shell